 - There is a smaller dwarf that doesn’t exceed a foot in height and blooms with purplish-blue flowers.

-- A purple garden sage whose leaves, as the name suggests, are purple when young.
-Purple sage doesn’t bloom often like some of the other garden sages.
+- Purple garden sage, as the name suggests, has purple foliage when young.
+Not to be confused with the ornamental purple sage (or purple salvia), this variety doesn’t bloom often like other garden sages.

 - Golden sage is a creeping sage with gold and green variegated leaves that accentuates the color of other plants.